What is the difference in Twitch vs Twitch Prime vs Twitch Turbo?

 What is the difference?

-There’s also the option to subscribe to specific channels which you need to pay for by individual channels.
+There’s also the option to subscribe to specific channels that you need to pay for through individual channels.

 By default on Twitch, anyone can sign up and start streaming and go watch streams as long as you have ads.
-That’s the basic to Twitch, (which you had to have probably already know that).
+That’s the basis for Twitch (which you probably already know).

 The main thing that’s worthwhile with Twitch Prime is the Twitch channel subscription, this is something you can connect with your Amazon Prime or your Amazon Video account.

-When you connect your Amazon Prime with Twitch, you can unlock Twitch Prime benefits that’s one of the main differences.
+When you connect your Amazon Prime with Twitch, you can unlock Twitch Prime benefits, which is one of the main differences.